harness/developer-hub/kb/reference-architectures/Platform/Harness Delegate Architecture Best practices.md

 * Cost
   * Some patterns allow efficient cost optimization strategies than others .

-## Common patterns adapted for Delegate Architecture, pros and cons: {#common-patterns-adapted-for-delegate-architecture,-pros-and-cons:}
+## Common patterns adapted for Delegate Architecture, pros and cons:

 ![][image1]

 ##

-## Delegate Architecture Best Practices(Applicable to All modules CI/CD/CCM/STO/IACM): {#delegate-architecture-best-practices(applicable-to-all-modules-ci/cd/ccm/sto/iacm):}
+## Delegate Architecture Best Practices(Applicable to All modules CI/CD/CCM/STO/IACM):

 1. Create a separate Application Identifier for Harness Delegate hosting Infrastructure in CMDB and Tag each Delegate with App identifier.
 This is extremely important and useful for efficient operations and telemetry
 2. Naming standardization is crucial for efficient Delegate Onboarding and Governance automation